 To return to home affairs.
 The agriculturists do not shine by their friends in Parliament so much as by their beasts in Bakerstreet.
 The Cattle-show of the year continues the recent improvements: the beasts are not so uselessly fat; they are more healthily and serviceably grown, and the implements in the machine department multiply.
 We noticed, indeed, no flax machine; although Mr. Druce, one of our largest growers of flax, was one of the chief prizemen for stock, and one of the best exhibitors of roots.
-Still the show attests the advance of intelligence and of production among our agriculturists; and it was impossible not to be struck with the advantages of this central gathering as a focus of enlightenment, now that farming is at length happily withdrawn from the political market.
-The list of crimes and disasters for the week is unusually full-murders, railway accidents, mutiny, and a smaller repetition of the calamity that desolated Hohnfirth.
-The mutiny happened in the Melbourne, notorious for its carcer of disasters "from England to Portugal.
+Still the show attests the advance of intelligence and of production among our agriculturists; and it was impossible not to be struck with the advantages of this central gathering as a focus of enlightenment, now that farming is at length happily withdrawn from the political

+The list of crimes and disasters for the week is unusually full-murders, railway accidents, mutiny, and a smaller repetition of the calamity that desolated Holmfirth.
+The mutiny happened in the Melbourne, notorious for its career of disasters from England to Portugal.
 It was attended by murder, and in the inquiry it came out that the crew were all drunk.
-The inunthe dation, from a broken-down reservoir near Manrepester, was caused immediately by the heavy Costruction and insufficient attendseems to have been the predisposing causes.
-The matter was foreseen, but not prevented. will; and no doubt it costs less to man or a pauper, than to keep up which has return no profit, or to feed a man out of poor-rates in time of need.
+The inundation, from a broken-down reservoir near Manchester, was caused immediately by the heavy rains; but ill construction and insufficient attendance seem to have been the predisposing causes.
+The disaster was foreseen, but not prevented.
+Probably, like the Holmfirth reservoirs, these did not "pay" well; and no doubt it costs less to bury a workman or a pauper, than to keep up works that return no profit, or to feed a man out of poor-rates in time of need.